SolidLabResearch/miravi-a-linked-data-viewer/README.md

    ```

 Some queries require a log in.
-Log in with the IDP `http://localhost:8080` and the credentials for the user owning the pod named `example` in the file `seeded-pod-config.json`.
+Log in with the IDP `http://localhost:8080` and the credentials for the user owning the pod named `example` in the file `aux/seeded-pod-config.json`.

 ## Static, production build

 To make a standalone version of the result of this project, you can make a static build and serve it using any webserver.

-Execute:
+In directory `main`, execute:

 ```bash
 npm run build